mocaverse/partner-widget/oauth2.md

 ## Obtaining User Access Token

 To obtain a user's access token, the OAuth2 flow would be:
-1. User Authorization Request: Construct a link for the user authorization through Mocaverse.
+1. [User Authorization Request](#1-user-authorization-request): Construct a link for the user authorization through Mocaverse.
-2. Authorization code request callback: User is redirected back to your app with an authorization code after the authorization is complete.
+2. [Authorization code request callback](#2-authorization-code-request-callback): User is redirected back to your app with an authorization code after the authorization is complete.
-3. Access Token Request: Your app requests an access token using the authorization code.
+3. [Access Token Request](#3-access-token-request): Your app requests an access token using the authorization code.

 #### Error Handling
-The requests in this flow could potentially encounter errors.
-The following fields are common across our APIs.
+The following fields are common for errors that could happen while obtaining the user access token.

 | Field               | Description                                 |
 |---------------------|---------------------------------------------|